dreemurrs-embedded/Jumpdrive/README.md

 With the device plugged in, you can now flash a distro, or fix a unbootable installation.

 **WARNING:**
 In case eMMC isn't showing up try to charge your battery and try again.
-There are reports of people not being able to flash to eMMC with discharged battery.
+There are reports of people not being able to flash to eMMC with a discharged battery.

 #### Librem 5